colinlucs/microservices-orchestration-amqp-example/README.md

 2018-06-27 14:18:49.282  INFO 14672 --- [nio-8080-exec-7] c.m.o.demo.bpm.ValidateAddressActivity   : execute LocationService - validate
 ```
 ## What's Next
-To keep the sample project simple, the advanced topics of event handling are not addressed, such as RPC timeout, message TTL, clustered services, etc.
+In order to keep the sample project simple, the advanced topics of event handling are not addressed, such as RPC timeout, message TTL, clustered services, etc.
 But I hope this sample would help as a start point.